scottnimos/scottnimos.github.io/_posts/2016-5-18-submitting-files-at-uni.markdown

 Here I have 12 java files and that means I have to write 12 commands.
 >submit SubjectCode fileName.java

-There has to be a better way, I should also mention there is another command "verify", which shows the files that have been submitted.
+There must be a more trivial way, I should also mention there is another command "verify", which shows the files that have been submitted.
 The process is still long, tedious and I feel like I'm going cross-eyed making sure everything is handed in.

 ![cross-eyed](http://vignette3.wikia.nocookie.net/uncyclopedia/images/c/cf/Crosseyed.jpg/revision/latest?cb=20070821135109 =250x)